RouninMedia/password-font/README.md

 # Password Font
-A custom font to deploy when required to visually obfuscate user-entered text.
+A custom font to deploy when there is a requirement to visually obfuscate user-entered text.

 See: